 MPS students are part of a cohort of CALS professional master’s students specializing in diverse fields of study.
 The program is fast-paced and rigorous.
 Professional master’s students have a dedicated support organization, offering career guidance and professional skill development.

-Working with a faculty advisor, students design a curriculum based on interests and career goals.
+Working with a faculty advisor, students design a plan of study based on interests and career goals.
 To learn more about these courses, visit the Courses of Study website.

 - ALS 5900: Master of Professional Studies Project Development